Supreme-coder929/Mist/README.md

-# Mist | Exploitation Framework
+# Mist | A hacker's secret toolkit

-Mist is a simple to use yet complex exploitation framework.
+Mist is hacker's secret toolkit.
 It features a handful of tools that are helpful for hackers.